ComradDoge/DogeEU4/README.md

 - Prosperity goods_produced modifer replaced with production.
 - Tweaked some Council of Trent Concessions to be more viable.
 - Expand Infrastructure dev_cost -15%>-10%, flat governing_cost 15>10.
-- Autononmy reduction/increase values have been changed across the board.
+- Autonomy reduction/increase values have been changed across the board.
 - Colonial benefits to overlord buffed generally from 5% to 15%, check wiki.
 - Janissaries damage_received changed to damage and reinforce_cost increased by 50%.

 Flavour
-# Added X events for Trade Management ideas.
-# Added 5 pulse events for caucasian culture group.
 - HAB flavor events are extended to AUB and SGF if you were HAB originally.
 - Mughals upon formation can decide to stay Muslim tech/units or go Indian.
 - Decentralisation of Britain decision making reworked so you can choose not to do it.